ovh/docs/pages/platform/databases/grafana_01_capabilities/guide.en-us.md

 | ------------ | -------------------------- | ---------------- | ---------------------- |
 | *Essential*  | 1                          | No               | Public                 |

-The *Essential* plan offer so far an automatic  backup retention of 2 days and doesn't support private networks (vRack)
+The *Essential* plan offer an automatic  backup retention of 2 days and doesn't support private networks (vRack)

 #### Nodes and replicas